jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

         with self.assertRaises(IndexError):
             a_list[-5]

+  all tests are passing!
+I know :ref:`how to test that an Exception is raised`!

 ----

 *********************************************************************************
 review
 *********************************************************************************

-I have a way to catch :ref:`Exceptions<errors>` in tests and ran into the following
+I have a way to catch/handle :ref:`Exceptions<errors>` in tests and tested these

 * :ref:`AssertionError`
 * :ref:`ModuleNotFoundError`